romainruaud/romainruaud/README.md

 #### 👷 What I'm currently working on

 - [Smile-SA/elasticsuite](https://github.com/smile-sa/elasticsuite) - The most downloaded searchandising extension for Magento
-- [Elastic-Suite/gally](https://github.com/Elastic-Suite/gally) - The newborn of the Elasticsuite family, an Open Source searchandizing tool, suitable for any E-Commerce application
+- [Elastic-Suite/gally](https://github.com/Elastic-Suite/gally) - The newborn of the Elasticsuite family, an Open Source searchandizing tool based on Symfony and API Platform, suitable for any E-Commerce application

 ---